Flag

 Sanctions

-The Arab League has imposed sanctions on Syria since 2011 due to government violence against protesters, including economic restrictions and travel bans on officials.
-While Syria was readmitted to the Arab League in 2023, the status of these sanctions remains uncertain, and Syria is also subject to extensive sanctions from the EU and US, which include asset freezes and trade restrictions.
+The Arab League has also imposed sanctions on Syria since 2011 due to its government's actions during the Arab Spring, including economic sanctions and travel bans.
+While Syria was readmitted to the Arab League in 2023, the status of these sanctions remains uncertain, and Syria continues to face extensive sanctions from the EU, US, and the UK, targeting various sectors and individuals associated with the regime.

 Bribery & Corruption